 In 2015, there were 78,862 deaths primarily attributable to high blood pressure.1 This is why it’s important to check your blood pressure regularly.
 You can check your blood pressure at a doctor’s office, at a pharmacy, or at home.
 Take steps to prevent high blood pressure or to control it if your blood pressure is already high.

-You can prevent high blood pressure and lower your risk for heart disease and stroke by living a healthy lifestyle, which includes:
+You can manage high blood pressure and lower your risk for heart disease and stroke by living a healthy lifestyle, which includes:

 - Eating a healthy diet